martincostello/martincostello/README.md

 ### Contact

-If you want to contact me about something outside the scope of GitHub Issues within one of my repositories, you can find me on Bluesky [@martincostello.com](https://martincostello.com/bluesky "My Bluesky profile") 🦋, as well as via the email associated with my Git commits 📧.
+If you want to contact me about something outside the scope of GitHub Issues within one of my repositories, you can find me [on Bluesky](https://martincostello.com/bluesky "My Bluesky profile") 🦋, as well as via the email associated with my Git commits 📧.